Deepwalker/trafaret/docs/intro.rst

 String, Email, URL
 ------------------

-Basicaly just check that argument is a string.
+Basically just check that argument is a string.

 Argument ``allow_blank`` indicates if string can be blank or not.